suryas10/demo/README.md

 #Demo
-this is a simple PROJECCT
+this is a simple PROJECT